dsl-logo

 What is the Help to Buy scheme?

-You would avoid paying lender’s mortgage insurance (LMI) on your home loan under the scheme.
+You avoid paying lender’s mortgage insurance (LMI) on your home loan under the scheme.
 In practice, this would allow eligible buyers to buy a $600,000 house with a deposit of as little as $12,000, excluding other buying costs.

 Suppose the government owns 30% of your home, and your deposit is 2%; your home loan would only need to cover the remaining 68% of your property’s value.
 In other words, you would have a loan-to-value ratio (LVR) of 68%.
 On a $600,000 home, for instance, this is a loan of $408,000.
 Usually, the maximum LVR allowed is 80% if the borrower is to avoid paying for LMI.

-Help to Buy scheme infographic
+Help to Buy scheme eligibility criteria

 To be eligible for the Help to Buy scheme, you must:

-• Be buying a home valued below the price cap in your area
+• Be buying a home valued below the price cap in your area (more on this below)

 • Live in the purchased home (i.e. it cannot be used as an investment property)